MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md

 ---
-title: "How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 02/08/2017 ms.reviewer: na
+title: "How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client"
+description: "This topic describes how to install and configure Internet Information Service (IIS) for the Microsoft Dynamics NAV Web client." ms.custom: na ms.date: 02/08/2017 ms.reviewer: na